hila-chefer/Transformer-MM-Explainability/README.rst

    .. note::

-      if you already downloaded `COCO_val2014` for the VisualBERT tests, you can simply use the same path you used for VisualBERT.
+      If you already downloaded `COCO_val2014` for the `VisualBERT`_ tests, you can simply use the same path you used for VisualBERT.

 #.
 Run the `perturbation.py` script as follows: